awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 When you remove an account from an organization, no direct changes are made to the account\.
 However, the following indirect effects occur:
 + The account is now responsible for paying its own charges and must have a valid payment method attached to the account\.
 + The principals in the account are no longer affected by any [policies](orgs_manage_policies.md) that applied in the organization\.
 This means that restrictions imposed by SCPs are gone, and the users and roles in the account might have more permissions than they had before\.
-Other organization policy types can no longer enforced or processed\.
+Other organization policy types can no longer be enforced or processed\.
 + If you use the `aws:PrincipalOrgID` condition key in any policies to restrict access to only users and roles from AWS accounts in your organization, then you should review, and possibly update these policies before removing the member account\.
 If you don't update the policies, then users and roles in the account could lose access to the resources when the account leaves the organization\.
 + Integration with other services might be disabled\.
 If you remove an account from an organization that has integration with an AWS service enabled, the users in that account can no longer use that service\.